akalinux/react-chtr-form/README.md

 `react-chtr-form` was created to manage complex data structures.
 A single configuration is used to describe both the data structure and the form.
 The configuration is designed have a minimal feel/code footprint, with the ability to tune or change almost anything.
 The idea is to be able to create an manage an infinitly scaling form/data structure that is only limited by browser resoruces.

 Objects are typically displayed in containers; Containers represent data structures.
-Example: if you want the form to manage a list ( Array Object ) the first container would be a type: list.
-The display contents would then represent list elements.
+Example: if you want the form to manage a list ( Array Object ) the first container would be a `type: list`,  and the display contents would then represent list elements.

 # Terms